Top Cybersecurity Trends 2022-2023:

 16 experts share their predictions

 The pandemic has altered the business landscape forever.
 Shifting teams from offices to a working from home model at such speed without the remote infrastructure in place presented many challenges, not least of which was the impact on cybersecurity.
 Two years in and cyberattacks have evolved to the point where hackers are able to craft higher volumes of sophisticated malware in less time than ever before, leaving SMEs extremely vulnerable.
-Despite this, according to a 2021 UK government survey into breaches, 84% of businesses said they hadn’t reassessed their approach to cybersecurity accordingly.
+Despite this, as of 2022, just 43% of businesses operating in the UK have taken out insurance to safeguard against potential cyber-attacks.
 TWC IT Solutions, included among the top cybersecurity companies of 2021 and 2022, set out to understand the situation on the ground by interviewing sixteen business owners and industry leaders.
 In this article, we share what they believed to be the cybersecurity trends posing the highest risk for UK SMEs, plus their predictions for 2022 and beyond.

 TABLE OF CONTENTS

 Key Insights – The top Cybersecurity Trends of 2022-2023

 > The Cybersecurity predictions of 16 industry experts